 Here is a specimen of musical criticism in California.
 The San Jose Mercury, in an article on the Wienawski troupe, says of Madame De Ryther: “She is marvellous on the low notes, and she sings with a pathos calculated to lift a sensitive reporter right out of his boots.”

 Her first newspaper job was as a society reporter with the New York Recorder.
 Later she worked for other papers, including the New York Herald and the New York Times.
 Her food columns started to appear in the New York Evening Mail and the New York Press in the early 1900s6.

-I have accumulated many of Madame De Ryther’s columns, many of which were likely read by our ancestors who lived at that time, so, in her memory, between now and Christmas, I am going to publish “Madame De Ryther Monday” posts (on Mondays, of course!), with or without commentary on my part.
+Using the fultonhistory.com website, I have been able to accumulate numerous Madame De Ryther’s columns, many of which were likely read by our ancestors who lived at that time, so, in her memory, between now and Christmas, I am going to publish “Madame De Ryther Monday” posts (on Mondays, of course!), with or without commentary on my part.
 I may actually attempt some of her creations, and if I do, I will surely tell you about it.
 Perhaps, by Christmas you will have as much admiration as I do for this wonder woman of yesteryear!

 Here is the first article, from October 11, 1903: “Madame De Ryther’s Receipts for Two Excellent One-Dish Dinners”

 1. “The Subject of Clean Dishes”, The Springfield Union, November 20, 1913